 Property Description Connection Name Name of the connection.
 Each connection name must be unique within the organization.
 Connection names can contain alphanumeric characters, spaces, and the following special characters: + -, Maximum length is 255 characters.
 Description Description of the connection.
 Maximum length is 4000 characters. Туре The Google Cloud Storage V2 connection type.
 Runtime Environment Name of the runtime environment where you want to run the tasks.
 Select a Secure Agent, Hosted Agent, or serverless runtime environment.
 Service Account ID The client_email value in the JSON file that you download after you create a service account.
 Service Account Key The private_key value in the JSON file that you download after you create a service account.
 Project ID The project_id value in the JSON file that you download after you create a service account.
 If you created multiple projects with the same service account, enter the ID of the project that contains the bucket that you want to connect to.
+Private Key ID The private_key_id value in the JSON file that you download after you create a service account.

-Property Description Is Encrypted File 1 Specifies whether a file is encrypted.
+Property Description Client ID The client_id value in the JSON file that you download after you create a service account.
+Is Encrypted File Specifies whether a file is encrypted.
 Select this option when you import an encrypted file from Google Cloud Storage.
 Default is unselected.
 Bucket Name The Google Cloud Storage bucket name that you want to connect to.
-When you select a source object or target object in a mapping, the Package Explorer lists files and folder available in the specified Google Cloud Storage bucket.
+When you select a source object or target object in a mapping, the Package Explorer lists files and folders available in the specified Google Cloud Storage bucket.
 If you do not specify a bucket name, you can select a bucket from the Package Explorer to select a source or target object.
 Optimize Object Metadata Import Optimizes the import of metadata for the selected object without parsing other objects, folders, or sub-folders available in the bucket.
 Directly importing metadata for the selected object can improve performance by reducing the overhead and time taken to parse each object available in the bucket.
 Default is not selected.

-1 Applies only to mappings in advanced mode.
+Applies only to mappings in advanced mode.